sankalppanchabhai123/Image_detection/README.md

 # PBL_model
-# The project is usefull to check whether the image is real or ai generated
+# The project is useful to check whether the image is real or ai generated